 Roswell, Ga 30075

-The show is free with your $10 admission to the Chattahoochee Nature Center.
+Free with paid admission to the Nature Center.

 Did You Know?

 “Daffodil” is the accepted, English term for all species and hybrid flowers of the genus Narcissus.

 “Narcissus” is the Latin, botanical (scientific) term for the genus, both species and cultivars.

 “Jonquil” is the accepted English term for hybrid flowers derived from the species plant Narcissus jonquilla.

 In the deep South, often a Daffodil is a big daffodil flower, a Jonquil is a smaller flower (usually yellow), and a Narcissus is a bunch flower (properly called a tazetta, once called “polyanthus”).